PhilippKuelpmann/oottest/README.md

 ## Citation

-Here’s how to cite my package
+Here’s how to cite my package: